Zephyrr29/DIM-Wishlist/README.md

 Done!

 To update the wishlist, simply click the "Update Wish List Source" button.
-Note that this won't work immediately after an update, you'll have to give it like 5 minutes.
+Note that this sometimes won't work immediately after an update, you may have to give it like 5 minutes.

 ## Wishlist Info: